 “No. You can’t reduce religion down to statistics.
 I believe because my faith is centered on the truth.”

 “And a Muslim feels the same way about their faith.
-That is the basis of all religion.
+That is the basis of all religions.
 Everyone believes they are right and everyone else is wrong.
 That’s what causes all the strife and misunderstanding.”

 “You may be right about that – but any faith that doesn’t have Jesus Christ at the center of it is false.”